c-hudson/mec/README.md

    o  Do not split up short strings/functions.
 Code that spans several
-         pages that doesn't need to is unreadable too. o  Wrap long strings of text. o  Spaces at the end of a line are significant after formating. o  Spaces at the begining of a line are not significant after formating. o  Make sure formated text can be unformated back to the original without modification. o  Functions arguements will be split and indented.
+         pages that doesn't need to is unreadable too. o  Wrap long strings of text. o  Spaces at the end of a line are significant after formatting. o  Spaces at the beginning of a line are not significant after formatting. o  Make sure formatted text can be unformatted back to the original without modification. o  Functions arguments will be split and indented.

       The Arguments of the function will be indented so that it lines up with the end of the function name on the next line.